JGustavoBFlores/LearnFORTRAN/BASICS/readme.md

 you learn a modern FORTRAN, we will work on writing free source code!

-So, any FORTRAN code we write must have a name that ends on .f90 like: <hr> l.f90</hr>
+So, any FORTRAN code we write must have a name that ends on .f90 like: <i>l.f90<i>